midifungi/midifungi.js/docs/README.md

 <!-- A layer-based p5.js framework with live editing and MIDI support 🎛️🎹 -->

 :::warning 📅 Announcing Mid June 2022
 Midifungi is the result of asking "what if the library itself is the medium?".
-This project is a fantasy framework and monorepo that contains Midifungi.js, this site and documentation, my daily art gallery, and technical blog all in one package.
+This project is a fantasy framework and monorepo that contains Midifungi.js, this site and documentation, my daily [art gallery](/sketches/), and technical blog all in one package.

 It's more of a creative expression than an [open sourced project](https://github.com/midifungi/midifungi) that should be taken seriously.
-Eventually I may sell some of the examples as NFTs so that I can continue to explore this project 🌈
+Eventually I may sell some of the examples as NFTs so that I can continue to explore this project

+**🌈🐞This project is not officially announced and is likely buggy 🐞🌈**
 :::

 <Midifungi title='@midifungi | 004 | Arriving Home' :layers="['@midifungi/4/bg', '@midifungi/4/train', '@midifungi/4/crowd', '@midifungi/4/traffic']" help="@midifungi/4"/>